latinos/LatinoTrees/AnalysisStep/test/README.md

 Everything begins here
 ====

-The command `bash -l` is needed only if the shell is not bash
+The command `bash -l` is needed only if the shell is not bash.

     ssh -Y lxplus.cern.ch -o ServerAliveInterval=240